-cost-effective for EWEB to rely on the market rather than make large capital investments.
+energy on the market.
+If market prices are low, it is more cost-effective for EWEB to rely on the market rather than make large capital investments.
 Each approach carries its own benefits and risks.
 For much of the past decade, EWEB's portfolio has been 'long' to its average energy needs, meaning that the utility has had rights to more generation than it needed to serve average load.

 Several factors contributed to this trend, among them the departure of several energy-intensive industrial customers, as well as EWEB's primarily hydro-based resource mix, which often provides excess energy depending upon water conditions.
-Having ownership or contractual rights to more power than our average needs puts EWEB in a net selling position.
+Having ownership or contractual rights to more power than needed on average puts EWEB in a net selling position.
 When market prices for power are below the cost of the investments EWEB has made, this surplus power presents a risk.
 However, with recent increases in natural gas and energy prices, EWEB's long portfolio has insulated the utility from some cost exposure.

 Going forward, a number of factors point to continued market volatility and higher prices, as well as potential resource shortages if the region does not invest in new generating facilities.
 EWEB cannot eliminate supply risk, but we can manage it.
-The 2022 IRP is intended to continue laying the groundwork for developing strategies for planning standards, long-term risk management, portfolio optimization and alignment with community values.
+The 2023 IRP is intended to continue laying the groundwork for developing strategies for planning standards, long-term risk management, portfolio optimization and alignment with community values.

-15 PLANNING CONTEXT - ELECTRIFICATION
+17 PLANNING CONTEXT - ELECTRIFICATION